Car Won’t Start And No Noise At All? Here’s The Fix

 When your car doesn’t turn on, and you hear nothing at all, your heart is likely to sink.
 Don’t panic too much, though, since diagnosis and repair are usually straightforward.
 This means it doesn’t cost too much either.

-Use a breakdown cover to take your car to a local shop.
-You could engage a callout mechanic to come straight to you if you prefer.
-Most skilled technicians should be able to find the problem in no time.
+Use a breakdown cover to take your car to a nearby shop.
+You could engage a callout mechanic to come directly to you if you prefer.
+Most proficient technicians should be able to find the problem in no time.